Published: February 14, 2022 – Monday

 Having these types of books kept in a university library or other historical preservation situation is preferable to having them kept in a home with children, because they do shed micro-dust (which can contain Lead, Mercury, and Cadmium when those metals are present in the books – as they often are – as they deteriorate [and they can also harbor mold, which is also a potential health hazard in a home environment].)

-- Please read this overview post about Lead in books [Is Lead in vintage books a real poisoning concern?]
+- Please read this overview about Lead in books: Is Lead in vintage books a real poisoning concern?

-- Here’s the category posts which lists (in summary form, by decade) most of the books that have been tested and posted on this website.
+- Here’s the category of articles that lists (in summary form, by decade) most of the books we have tested and published results for on this website.

-- This post discusses how much Lead in dust it takes to poison a child.
+- This article discusses how much Lead in dust it takes to poison a child.

-Full XRF test results for the book picture here.
+Full XRF test results for the book pictured here:

 Reading #1) Cover of the book